RWS/dxa-modules/html-design/README.md

 TODO:
 This is an initial guide in creating and publishing html designs.
 More details will be added soon based on if you want CSS, merged scripts or individual scripts published.
+Also we should automate this process by automatically zipping the html-design artifacts and using Core Services to upload the design package.

 Manual creation of HTML designs and publishing within the CME: